Best eye cream for dark circles

 Pacifica Wake Up Beautiful Retinoid Eye Cream

 This non-greasy eye cream contains active retinoids to help smooth and brighten eyes.
-It absorbs easily into the skin and helps hydrate your skin too.
-The formula is 100% vegan and cruelty-free and doesn’t contain any parabens, phthalates or mineral oil either.
+It absorbs easily into the skin and helps hydrate your skin, too.
+The formula is 100% vegan and cruelty-free andcontains no parabens, phthalates or mineral oil.

-OLEHENRIKSEN Wrinkle Blur Bakuchiol Eye Gel Creme
+OleHenriksen Wrinkle Blur Bakuchiol Eye Gel Creme

 This double-action eye cream contains peptides, orchid stem cells and bakuchiol, a plant extract, to help soften fine lines, firm the skin and improve the look of dark circles.
-It also helps even out your eyelid skin tone.
-Its lightweight texture absorbs quickly into the skin too.
+It also helps even out your eyelid skin tone, and its lightweight texture absorbs quickly into the skin.

 Sold by Sephora